BrippneyVargas/Group-4-CS2450/README.md

    ```bash
    python3 -m venv ./
    ```
-   If you want to install it directly in the folder you currently are, otherwise provide a different directory name.
-IMPORTANT: if you intstall it elsewhere and not inside Group-4-CS2450, make sure you're updating the same requirements.txt located inside the Group-4-CS2450
+   If you want to install it directly in the folder you are currently in, otherwise provide a different directory name.
+   IMPORTANT: If you intstall it elsewhere and not inside Group-4-CS2450, make sure you're updating the same requirements.txt located inside the Group-4-CS2450.

 ### Step 4: Switch to virtual environment
 mac/linux: